ArthurPieri/arthurpieri.github.io/content/Python - Mutable and Immutable types.md

 > 	- it will point to the same memory address,
 > 	- but when you change one of those variables, if it is immutable, it will point to a different address
 > - The variable will receive the memory address for an object(the value itself) for immutable types.
 > - While for mutable types, it receives just the reference to that memory block.
-And changes are made to that single object stored in that address and referenced by one or more variables.
+Changes are made to that single object stored in that address and referenced by one or more variables.

 > [!attention]
 > Sometimes mutable variables will extrapolate the scope on which they are defined without using the keyword 'Global.'
 > Meaning: changes made to a variable inside the scope of a function will reflect on the variable outside said function

 ## FAQ